prysmaticlabs/yaml-to-go/README.md

 - Hex strings are treated as bytes.
 You must handle hex encoded strings as binary data when serializing the yaml data.
-- If a hex encoded byte string is 32, 48, or 96 bytes, then it will be a fixed size array.
-Otherwise the field is a byte slice.
+- If a hex encoded byte string is 32, 48, or 96 bytes, then ssz tag is added to the struct.
+Example: `ssz:"size=32"`
-- All number values are treated as unsigned 64 bit integers.
+- All number values are treated as unsigned 64 bit integers, unless it is a decimal number then it would be float64.

 Note: This project is not unit tested or held to any high code standards.